-Forests make up a crucial part of our planet’s ecosystems.
-They offer habitats for animal and plant life, and absorb carbon from the atmosphere, but they are vulnerable to practices commonly found in agriculture and industry.
+Forests are crucial to life on earth.
+They provide wildlife habitat, purify the water we drink and the air we breathe, and absorb carbon from the atmosphere.
+But they are vulnerable to pressures from expanding agriculture and industry.
 How can your business make an impact in reducing deforestation?

-Nearly half of the world’s forests has already been lost, and continuing deforestation accounts for about 11 percent of annual global greenhouse gas (GHG) emissions caused by humans.
-Recent studies show that certain agricultural commodities—such as palm oil, soy, cattle and timber—drive the majority of tropical deforestation around the world.
+Nearly half of the world’s forests have already been lost, and continuing deforestation accounts for more than 10 percent of annual global greenhouse gas (GHG) emissions caused by humans.
+Recent studies show that expansion of certain agricultural commodities—such as palm oil, soy, cattle – as well as pulp production for paper products —drive the majority of tropical deforestation around the world.

-Walmart is focused on working with suppliers to reduce deforestation through innovative sourcing strategies and the use of technology to increase transparency and supply chain accountability.
-We also support regional efforts and certifications to reduce forest loss and deliver sustainable commodities, such as our private brand palm oil and beef from Brazil.
-In our 2025 commitment, we will expand our work to source more commodities produced with zero net deforestation by focusing on additional critical commodities, including all Brazilian soy and private-brand pulp and paper.
+Walmart invites suppliers to join us in working to reduce deforestation through innovative sourcing strategies and the use of technology to increase transparency and supply chain accountability.
+We also support regional efforts and certifications to reduce forest loss and deliver sustainable commodities, such as our private brand palm oil and Brazilian beef.
+As outlined in our 2025 commitment, we will expand our work to source more commodities produced with zero net deforestation by focusing on additional critical commodities, including all Brazilian soy and private-brand pulp and paper.
+We invite our suppliers to join us on this journey.

 How to Join

-To join the Deforestation pillar of Project Gigaton, your company should set a goal to source sustainable palm oil, soy, beef or pulp and paper.
+To join the Deforestation pillar of Project Gigaton, your company should set a goal to sustainably source palm oil, soy, beef or pulp and paper.

 For example, you could submit a goal to:

-- Commit to achieving zero net deforestation by 2020 by sustainably sourcing commodities.
+- Commit to achieving zero net deforestation by 2020 through sustainably sourcing commodities.

 - Palm Oil: Commit to sourcing Roundtable on Sustainable Palm Oil NEXT (RSPO NEXT) or equivalent standards in 100 percent of your company’s palm oil supply by 2020.